Is the Renaissance Scholars Program an income or minority based scholarship?

 Where can I find the application(s)?

 (Note: the application cycle may be closed during certain times while processing so you may not be able to start an application until it opens again.)
 All applicants may apply via this link.
 You will need to sign up for an account using the system and the website host will automatically send you email updates regarding your application.
-If access to internet access of computer technology is a difficulty, please contact email@example.com to request a paper application and instructions on how to submit.
+If access to the internet or computer technology is a difficulty, please contact firstname.lastname@example.org to request a paper application and instructions on how to submit.

 Alternatively, applicants who plan to attend Portland State University may opt to apply through the PSU scholarship system.
 Our application is separate from the main PSU scholarship application so be sure to select the Renaissance Scholars Program application once you have created an account.